kinitrupti/Ad-posting-with-Python/README.md

 # Ad-posting-with-Python
-Make your ad posting work easy with this script
+Makes your ad posting work easy with this script

+1. Open terminal
+2. Type **python adposting.py** and press enter
+Note: Do not spam any website.